zephyrproject-rtos/zephyr/boards/arm64/mimx93_evk/doc/index.rst

   cell can utilize.

 * **Root cell**: refers to the cell in which Linux is running.
-This is the main cell which will contain all the hardware resources that Linux will utilize and will be used used to assign resources to the inmates.
+This is the main cell which will contain all the hardware resources that Linux will utilize and will be used to assign resources to the inmates.
 The inmates CANNOT use resources such as the CPU that haven't been assigned to the root cell.